 One of my favorite segments is the Colorado Matters show that covers many local Colorado issues.
-Be it issues pertaining to the outdoors, legalized marijuana, or the pressures rural areas of Colorado face, I’ve always enjoyed these extensive and well-done interviews.
+Be it issues of the outdoors, legalized marijuana, or the pressures rural areas of Colorado face, I’ve always enjoyed these extensive and well-done interviews.

 A recent segment discussed the popularity of 14ers and the impact all the users are having on these iconic Colorado peaks.
 And the efforts to rehab the trails to be more sustainable for the increased amount of users.

-A brief portion of the interview mentioned how that the trails should not be left.
+A brief portion of the interview mentioned how the trails should not be left.

 As the person being interviewed means this mandate in the context of 14ers, there is no disagreement.

 However, I’ve noticed this a commonly held belief among many for trails in general.
 People will often ask the questions of Is it allowed?
 Is it safe?

-And at a Colorado Trail talk I gave last year, I was gently chastised because I mentioned my enjoyment of off-trail hiking and that I should not mention it.
+And at a Colorado Trail talk, I gave last year; someone gently chastised me because I mentioned my enjoyment of off-trail hiking.
+Furthermore, she stated that I should not mention off-trail pursuits.

-In short, off-trail hiking is viewed with skepticism among the general public even beyond extremely high use areas.
+In short, people view off-trail hiking with skepticism even beyond extremely high use areas.

 The question, therefore: As an active outdoors person, should I be hiking off-trail or even advocating it?

 My answer is a hearty yes, but with caveats.

-The entry level for off-trail hiking is harder than most people may want to experience.
+The entry-level for off-trail hiking is harder than most people may want to experience.
 There is nothing intrinsically difficult about off-trail hiking per se for the experienced outdoors person.
 But most hikers are more comfortable with a defined path and route.
 Even looking at maps to find ways that use existing trails is an activity that is not in the comfort zone for many.